offconvex/offconvex.github.io/_posts/2017-06-27-unsupervised1.md

 Note that the sampling problems for the posterior can be \#-P hard for very simple families.
 The reason is that by Bayes law, $p_{\theta}(h \mid x) = \frac{p_{\theta}(h) p_{\theta}(x \mid h)}{p_{\theta}(x)}$.
 Even if the numerator is  easy to calculate, as is the case for simple families, the   $p_{\theta}(x)$ involves a big summation (or integral) and is often hard to calculate.

-Note that the  max-likelihood parameter estimation (Task A) and approximating the posterior distributions $p(h|x)$ (Task C) can have radically different complexities: Sometimes A is easy but C is NP-hard (like topic modeling with "nice" topic-word matrices, but short documents, see also [Bresler 2015](https://arxiv.org/abs/1411.6156)); or vice versa (like topic modeling with long documents, but worst-case chosen topic matrices [Arora et al. 2011](https://arxiv.org/abs/1111.0952))
+Note that the  max-likelihood parameter estimation (Task A) and approximating the posterior distributions $p(h \mid x)$ (Task C) can have radically different complexities: Sometimes A is easy but C is NP-hard (example: topic modeling with "nice" topic-word matrices, but short documents, see also [Bresler 2015](https://arxiv.org/abs/1411.6156)); or vice versa (example: topic modeling with long documents, but worst-case chosen topic matrices [Arora et al. 2011](https://arxiv.org/abs/1111.0952))

 Of course, one may hope (as usual) that computational complexity is a worst-case notion and may not apply in practice.
 But there is a bigger issue with this setup, having to do with accuracy.